techidaily/site-article-tips/source/_posts/updated-instantaneous-conversion-mastery-from-srt-to-txt-with-precision-for-2024.md

 Step3 Finally, click the “Export” button and select “Text” as the output format, then click on Save to complete the action.
 After that, press the Export button and choose Plain Text as the output format.

-## Part 2: How to convert .srt to txt with Timestamps

-Now that we know the steps to convert .srt to .txt without timestamp, let's proceed to learn how to convert SRT to TXT together with its timestamp.
-To perform this kind of operation, an online tool like Toolslick can come in handy to perform the operation.

 <!-- affiliate ads begin -->
 <span id="1982596">
 					<video width="576" height="240" style="cursor:pointer"